ISLE OF SKYE elopement

 “The Isle of Skye is one of the best places in the world to elope“

 The great news is that anyone can have an Isle of Skye elopement.
-If you are not from the European Economic area or Switzerland, there are a few extra steps to take including applying for a Marriage Visitor Visa which costs £100 and can be applied for up to 3 months in advance of your wedding.
+If you are not from the UK or Ireland, there are a few extra steps to take including applying for a Marriage Visitor Visa which costs £127 each and can be applied for up to 3 months in advance of your travel date.
 We advise to start applying exactly at 3 months, as it can be a slow process.
-Read more information about preparing your visa paperwork for eloping in Scotland on the UK government’s website.
+Read more information about preparing your visa paperwork for eloping on the Isle of Skye on the UK government’s website.

 Having an Isle of Skye elopement takes planning, which can be feel an overwhelming process and you might not know where to start.
 Let us take the stress out of it with our 13-step guide to eloping on the Isle of Skye, whether you are local, or if you are having a Skye elopement as a foreigner.